*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 A) The Finnish way of studying suits your learning style

-B) You feel happy with the Finnish lifestyle
+B) You feel comfortable with the Finnish lifestyle

 Finnish Way of Studying